Jahia/extended-groovy-console/readme.md

 You can as well define your scripts in `src/main/resources/META-INF/groovyConsole`.
 Those scripts would be available in both the regular and extended groovy consoles.
-Be careful to no use any specificity of the extended console then.
+Be careful to not use any specificity of the extended console then.

-To avoid encoding issues, prefer UTF-8 encoding for your scripts.
+To avoid encoding issues, prefer `UTF-8` encoding for your scripts.

 ### <a name="configuration"></a>Script configuration

-If some predefined script require some configurations, then you have to create in the same folder a file with the same name as the script and .properties as an extension.
+If some predefined script require some configurations, then you have to create in the same folder a file with the same name as the script and `.properties` as an extension.

     src/main/resources/META-INF/extendedGroovyConsole/myScript.groovy
     src/main/resources/META-INF/extendedGroovyConsole/myScript.properties